 Risk Screening Tool

-Herrera and colleagues’ (2013) 32-item risk screening tool was administered to each child’s parent of guardian at program intake (which occurred three months to one-week prior to the start of the program).
+Herrera and colleagues’ (2013) 32-item risk screening tool was administered to each child’s parent/guardian at program intake (which occurred three months to one-week prior to the start of the program).
 Parents reported on the number of environmental risks (20 items) and individual risks (12 items) youth experienced by indicating either 1 (yes) or 0 (no).
 Environmental risk assessed economic adversity (e.g., family has difficulty paying bills), family stress (e.g., family member with drug or alcohol problems), and peer difficulties (e.g., no close friends).
 Individual risk assessed academic challenges (e.g., failing two or more classes), problem behavior (e.g., bullies others), and mental health concerns (e.g., exhibiting depressive symptoms).
-Items were summed to create a count of the total number of environmental risks and individual risks that youth experienced and a sum of the overall risk (a combination of environmental & individual risk); higher scores indicated that youth experienced and/or were exposed to a greater number of risks at baseline.
+We examined whether each individual risk factor was associated with absenteeism and dropout.
+In addition, the risk items were summed to create a count of the total number of environmental risks and individual risks that youth experienced and a sum of the overall risk (a combination of environmental & individual risk); higher scores indicated that youth experienced and/or were exposed to a greater number of risks at baseline.

 Overall Statistical Procedures